Build a Fully Local RAG App With PostgreSQL, Mistral, and Ollama

 psql -d "postgres://postgres:password@localhost:5432/postgres"

 The CASCADE option automatically installs the pgvector and plpython3u extensions.
-After installation, exit the connection.
+After installation, you can ensure that the correct versions were installed successfully by listing all extensions using this command in psql:

 Let’s look at setting up Ollama.